-In the City of Mandurah, Construction is the most productive industry, generating $399 million in 2017/18.
+In the City of Mandurah, Health Care and Social Assistance most productive industry, generating $328 million in 2018/19.

 Detailed notes about how the figures are derived can be found in the specific topic notes section.

 |Industry||$m||%||Western Australia||$m||%||Western Australia||2013/14 - 2018/19|